In this article

 Some people also damage their peripheral nervous system with excessive alcohol consumption.
 This can lead to:

 Once symptoms and side effects of alcohol-linked brain damage develop, they usually worsen if alcohol substance use continues.
-These damages may become irreversible, even if the person completely stops drinking alcohol.
+These damages may become irreversible, even if the person stops drinking alcohol.

+There are more than 20 types of alcohol tremors.
 Alcohol shakes are diagnosed based on a person’s medical history and a physical and neurological examination.

 The symptoms of alcohol shakes include: